ministryofjustice/mojfile-uploader/README.md

 of any of the user's uploaded files.
 To this end;

 * The uploader API does not expose any 'download' function
-* The S3 bucket security settings should not permit the uploader to download any files
+* The Azure Blob Storage container security settings should not permit the uploader to download any files

 The uploader can list the uploaded files, and can delete any of them (so that the user can correct mistakes).

-At the root level of the bucket, the uploader creates _collections_, which are a group of related files.
+At the root level of the container, the uploader creates _collections_, which are a group of related files.
 You can add files to a collection explicitly by specifying its name, or implicitly have it create a new collection by leaving out the name.
 Underneath collections, the uploader optionally supports a single level of (sub)_folders_.